lipai-ustc/Au-111-herringbone-reconstruction/README.md

 Origin of the herringbone reconstruction of Au(111) surface at the atomic scale
 Authors: Pai Li, Feng Ding*

-The file 311.4499.dump is the original symmetric surface model.
+The file 311.4499.dump contains the original symmetric surface model.
 All structural files can be visualized via OVITO.
 The training set can be found in [https://figshare.com/articles/dataset/Au_111_herringbone_reconstruction/25909786]